 The American coverage of the WSOP Main Event often focuses on the most eccentric and unconventional players in the field, and this tends to be amplified when it comes to Asian poker players.
 As a result, many of the Vietnamese players I’ve seen over the years have been those with an aggressive or outlandish style.

 Take, for example, a ridiculous hand involving Henry Van Tran, a Vietnamese-Canadian player, at the 2012 WSOP Main Event.
 In the hand, Van Tran raises and re-raises with 2-3 off-suit pre flop – one of the worst starting hands in poker – and makes a seemingly questionable call with bottom pair on the river.
-You can see analysis of that hand by the Poker Guys (more about them below) here.

 Another example is Kenny ‘Sick Call’ Tran, a player of Vietnamese origin famed for making unorthodox ‘hero’ calls with suboptimal holdings.
 The players I mentioned above – Men, Scotty and Qui Nguyen – are also known for their flamboyant personalities and/or dress sense.
 Of course, these type of players make for great television, but they are not necessarily representative of the whole.